titofra/Ensmasteel-2023-2024-Code/Teensy/README.md

-# Code for the ESP32
+# Code for the Teensy 4.1

-The ESP32 is used to communicate with the Raspberry.
+The Teensy is used as the CPU of the robot: it handles all the processing from the sensors to the decision

+# TODO

+- [ ] asservissement to **redo**
+_ [ ] Odometry::updateOdometry to review
+- [ ] robot to review/redo
+- [ ] vectors to review/redo
+- [ ] kinetic to review/redo
+- [ ] motor to review/redo
+- [ ] setup.cpp or setup.hpp?